 When the Stay Clean project was first mentioned to me, by its two co-founders, there was no mention whatsoever of the legalisation of cannabis nor the presence of the ERG.
 Johnny Bonfante, one of the co-founders, who has since parted company with Stay Clean, can testify to that.

 Stay Clean claim; “We are not recommending that people use psychoactive drugs of any kind.
-We are actually advocating health.”
+We are actually advocating health and want to make sure that everyone that they have access to drug hotline to get help.”
 What?
 If you are supporting recreational use of cannabis, you are supporting the use of a psychoactive substance.
 They add, “The reason people choose cannabis is because it is less problematic”.
 What?
 These statements indicate they know little of what they are talking about because when people smoke cannabis, they are not thinking whether it is problematic or not, they smoke to get a “buzz”, a change in mood.
 Cannabis has been disqualified by a faith based drug rehab as a soft drug.
 It is a dangerous drug precisely because of this misconception as to what it can do to the mind, no one can tell who can be the next victim of a mental condition.
 They have also said, ‘Furthermore, those who argue from knowledge of experience gained in past decades have inevitably lost touch with the realities of today’.
 I, for one, speak with the latest available medical data.

 Recently, I’ve spoken with local doctors, police officers, lawyers, practising counsellors, fellowship persons and psychologists to find out more what they think on this matter.
 I have also met the Minsters for Drugs Ms Samantha Sacramento and Minster for Health Neil Costa, who confirm that faith based treatments are different and generally don’t require any secondary drugs to rehabilitate.

 Last month, I corresponded with two directors of two of the most prestigious Rehabilitation Centres in the UK.
 They work with The Drug Rehab Agency for their marketing.